wp-plugins/smart-forms/readme.txt

 * Fixing issues with the form entries screen
 * Allow the grid of the form entries to expand based on entries
 * Fixing responsive forms

+= 0.1.2 =
+* Fixed form issue with required fields and form submission.
 == Upgrade Notice ==
 N/A